 Driving through MiMo can feel like you’re traveling through a vintage postcard in certain parts, between all the throwback motels and neon signs.
 But MiMo isn’t just a place for your grandparents to tell you about the days when alligators outnumbered people—it’s also one of the best places to eat in Miami.
-The diversity of restaurants here is impressive, with one of the prettiest date spots in the city, a Vietnamese/Cajun mashup, and Miami’s favorite arepas all within a mile of each other.
-This guide has the 16 best places to eat in the neighborhood, with a mix of the classics you haven’t visited in way too long and some exciting places that are worth fighting even the worst traffic on Biscayne Boulevard for.
+The diversity of restaurants here is impressive, with a Vietnamese/Cajun mashup, outstanding bagels, and wonderful arepas all within a mile of each other.
+This guide has the best places to eat in the neighborhood, with a mix of the classics you haven’t visited in way too long and some exciting places that are worth fighting even the worst traffic on Biscayne Boulevard for.

 The interior of O’Munaciello features a life-size statue of an angel with outstretched arms hanging from the ceiling.
 There’s a large diorama of an Italian village in the corner and strange little statues scattered around the dining room.
 But you won’t notice any of it when the pizza hits the table because it’s that good.
 This excellent Neapolitan pizza definitely requires a fork and knife to eat, but it’s not a soupy mess in the middle.
 The crust (which comes in regular and black charcoal) is soft and bubbly on the outside and thin and tender towards the center.
 The cornicione di ricotta has an amazing stuffed ricotta crust and is good enough to distract you from the pizza deity dangling 20 feet above your head.